After all these years my cellphones did a pretty good job, some more, some less.

 HTC Windows Phone 8s (color: atlantic blue)

-My first choise was the Windows Phone because I liked the fact of using Microsoft programs on the go and especially my Outlook mail client.
-The HTC was also my favorite in looks – and it comes with the Beats Audio jack and a 5 mega pixels camera.
-There are several free games and apps, that are comparable to some retro gaming pearls.
-But even on Android there a lot more programs and especially iOS takes it a step further with mobile hardware compatibility like audio recording and filming.
-But I have got my running setup at home and my phone should not replace it.
+I chose the Windows Phone 8s because I thought using Microsoft programs on the go would be a smart thing – especially my Outlook mail client.
+And actually it was.
+The HTC was my favorite in looks and the Beats Audio jack and a 5 mega pixels camera are nice gadgets.
+Also as a Win Phone newbie I realized that there are several free games and apps that are comparable to some retro gaming pearls.
+But on Android there a lot more programs and especially iOS takes it a step further with mobile hardware compatibility like audio recording.
 Calling myself a digital native, I use social media like Facebook and YouTube on a daily basis.
-The social media apps and the internet browser work though.
+The social media apps and the internet browser worked fine.
 At home I use WiFi and stream music from soundcloud and YouTube.
-The phone has got problems with displaying old-fashioned MMS indeed.
-The battery is also not replacable which is a minus in my opinion: 3 of 5 stars for average quality.
+The phone has got problems with displaying old-fashioned MMS though.
+The battery is also not replacable which is a minus in my opinion.
+This is the reason why I can’t use it anymore.
+3 of 5 stars for this average quality.

 LG Viewty KU990i (color: silver)

-I got this phone as a present… couple years ago and it still works.
-It came with a headset adapter, the dc cable and USB connector.
+The Viewty looks more like a digi cam on the first sight.
+The package came with a headset adapter, the dc cable and a USB connector.
+The supreme version had a touch pen also.
 LG gave this small piece of electronic a lot of multimedia functions and a nice camera with a lense from the manufacturer Carl Zeiss.
 I think this phone must be one of the first smartphones ever: google, mailing, music, videos and other applications.
 But nowadays it has got a obsolete Android version and a messy touchscreen.
 That causes trouble sometimes, if you want to write SMS the fast way.
 The battery life was dead after 2 years but I bought a new one for a few bucks.
 3 of 5 stars because this cellphone has many functions but is a little obsolete today.

 Sony Ericsson K330 (color: green on black)